 More control over location sharing — Users now have granular control over the location data they share with apps.
 You can either grant location access to an app at all times, turn it off completely, or give access only while the app is in use.
 Android 10 will also alert you if an app has access to location data at all times.
 In this case, you will receive a one-time notification and can choose to alter permissions by heading to settings.
-Google will further tweak location sharing and other permissions with Android 11.
+Google has further tweaked location sharing and other permissions with Android 11.

 Background activity restrictions — With Android 10, apps can no longer launch activities in the background without user interaction.
-This is intended to minimize screen interruptions for users and give them more control over what happens on their device.
+This is intended to minimize screen interruptions for users and give them more control over what happens on their devices.
 Apps will now need to seek permission from users to launch background activities by sending them a notification.
 In some cases, for instance an alarm app, the app will be able to alert users of the alarm, but will not be able to use the whole phone screen to do so.

-Restrictions on hardware identifiers — Android 10 will restrict apps from knowing the IMEI or Serial number of your device.
+Restrictions on hardware identifiers — Android 10 will restrict apps from knowing the IMEI or the Serial number of your device.
 These are device identifiers and can be misused for illegal activities like IMEI spoofing.
-Instead, app developers will now have to use other resettable device identifiers, unless otherwise approved by Google, your carrier, or your organisation (in case of enterprise devices).
-Additionally, devices that run Android 10 transmit a randomized MAC addresses (a unique number that identifies your device) by default.
+Instead, app developers will now have to use other resettable device identifiers, unless otherwise approved by Google, your carrier, or your organization (in case of enterprise devices).
+Additionally, devices that run Android 10 transmit randomized MAC addresses (a unique number that identifies your device) by default.
 These changes help keep your digital identity safe.